eflanili7881/AdobeRepackerAndInstallerScript/README.md

-# Adobe Repacker and Installer Script - RIBS (for CS5 - CC 2015)
+# Adobe Repacker and Installer Script - RIBS for Windows (for CS5 - CC 2015)
 A .bat script that compresses unpacked Adobe RIBS assets and installs them.

 # CAUTION!